cmu-delphi/covidcast/R-packages/covidcast/README.md

-# covidcastR
+# covidcast R package

 Provides R access to the [COVIDcast API](https://cmu-delphi.github.io/delphi-epidata/api/covidcast.html) published by the [Delphi group](https://delphi.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu).
-This API provides daily access to a range of COVID-related signals Delphi collects from a variety of sources, including cases, deaths, symptom surveys, healthcare data, and other information.
+This API provides daily access to a range of COVID-related signals Delphi that builds and maintains, from sources like symptom surveys and medical claims data, and also standard signals that we simply mirror, like confirmed cases and deaths.

 Consult the [COVIDcast API
 documentation](https://cmu-delphi.github.io/delphi-epidata/api/covidcast.html)